tomstorey/c1600re/README.md

 * Initialise the SMC1 to provide UART for serial communications
 * Configure some interrupts

-The serial bootloader in particular is an example of using SDAM channels and buffer descriptors to send and receive data over the UART.
+The serial bootloader in particular is an example of using SDMA channels and buffer descriptors to send and receive data over the UART.

 ## Reset Button Modification
 The hardware as supplied does not include a reset button, but one can be added very easily.